tedsluis/dump1090-kubernetes/README.md

 Horizontal scaling in Docker containers behind a load balancer makes dump1090 accessable for a large audiences.

 Running a dump1090 in a Kubernetes cluster makes it possible to do:
-* rolling updates of new versions of dump1090.
+* rolling updates of new versions of dump1090 without down time.
-* roll back to a previous version.
+* roll back to a previous version instantly.
 * improve availability.
 * scale up and down the number of dump1090 instances depending on the number of load.